torryatco/Redesign-spr25/readme.md

 Click the `Watch Sass` button at the bottom of the editor.

-Note: since we are compiling the css directly to the `_site` folder, there is no need for the passthrough in `.eleventy.js`.
+Note: since we are compiling the css directly to the `dist` folder, there is no need for the passthrough in `.eleventy.js`.

 ### Nesting SASS